-- Demonstrate effectiveness in providing therapeutic nursing care, managing information, and promoting self-care competence of culturally diverse individuals, families, groups, and communities. - 2.
-Employ a variety of technologies and other therapeutic modalities with sensitivity and caring. - Make sound clinical judgments based on nursing science and related theory, using critical thinking and ethical decision-making. - Collaborate with patients, healthcare professionals, and others within an interdisciplinary team in planning, delegating, implementing, and evaluating specific patient outcomes. - 5.
-Communicate with clarity, purpose, and sensitivity using a variety of methods. - Identify clinical problems and apply research findings in order to promote evidence-based and creative practice in maintaining and restoring health. - Synthesize knowledge from the humanities and sciences in providing care that is holistic, visionary, culturally competent, fiscally responsible, and socially relevant. - 8.
-Demonstrate accountability for professional growth, the provision of nursing care, and lifelong learning. - Advocate for patients, consumers, and the nursing profession through involvement in the political process and health/patient care policies and practices.
+- Demonstrate effectiveness in planning and providing therapeutic nursing care, managing information, and promoting self-care competence of culturally diverse individuals, families, groups, and communities. - Employ a variety of technologies and other therapeutic modalities with sensitivity for the provision of care. - 3.
+Make sound clinical judgments based on nursing science and related theory, using critical thinking and ethical decision-making. - Demonstrate collaboration with peers, patient, healthcare professionals, and others within healthcare teams in the process of planning, delegating, implementing, and evaluating care. - 5.
+Communicate with clarity, purpose, and sensitivity using a variety of methods including technology. - Identify clinical problems and apply research findings in order to promote evidence-based and creative practice in nursing. - 7.
+Synthesize knowledge from the humanities and sciences in developing and providing care that is holistic, visionary, culturally competent, fiscally responsible, and socially relevant. - 8.
+Demonstrate accountability for professional growth, the provision of nursing care, and lifelong learning. - Advocate for patients, consumers, and the nursing profession through involvement in the political process, and health/patient care policies and practices.